hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04d-Components.md

       />
     </figure>

-+ Common procedure fro acceleration
++ Common procedure for acceleration
   + test if the API supported by the browser
   + add a listener for `devicemotion` event
   + get the acceleration values form the DOM event